OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 )
 ```

-* **`base_dir`**: This is the directory containing the pre-tiled Lidar data in `.las` or `.laz` format.
-The pipeline will read all tiles from this folder and process them in parallel.
+* **`base_dir`**: This is the directory containing the pre-tiled lidar data in `.las` or `.laz` format.
+The pipeline will read all tiles from this folder and process the tiles in parallel.
 The tiling is assumed to be consistent in size and coordinate system, ensuring smooth edge handling when metrics are computed.

 * **`output_dir`**: This is where all raster outputs will be saved.
 The function creates subfolders inside this path for each type of derived product (e.g., DTM, CHM, Rumple).
 Having a centralized output location helps organize results and makes downstream analysis (e.g., differencing or mosaicking) easier.